Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Introduction

-The Super-K experiment conducted comprehensive analyses of shower muon physics in large water Cherenkov detectors, establishing that most muon-induced isotopes originate from shower muons~\cite{Li-2014sea, Li-2015kpa}.
-As reported in~\cite{Li-2014sea}, the isotope backgrounds are produced by muon-induced shower secondaries, rather than the cosmogenic muons themselves.
-These isotopes are predominantly distributed within several meters of the energy-deposition centroid, this indicates that reconstructing the position of the weighted center of the shower energy deposition could be more effective for background rejection compared to reconstructing the initial interaction position of the shower muon with minimal impact on detector dead time.
-Therefore, the "shower vertex" henceforth in this paper is defined as the weighted center of the shower energy deposition.

-The Super-K experiment carried out extensive analyses~\cite{Li-2014sea, Li-2015kpa} of shower muon physics in large water Cherenkov detectors, demonstrating that the majority of muon-induced isotopes are generated by secondary particles produced in muon-induced showers, rather than by the incident cosmogenic muons themselves.
+The references~\cite{Li-2014sea, Li-2015kpa, Li-2015lxa} carried out extensive analyses of shower muon physics in large water Cherenkov detectors, demonstrating that the majority of muon-induced isotopes are generated by secondary particles produced in muon-induced showers, rather than by the incident cosmogenic muons themselves.
 These isotopes are predominantly located within several meters of the energy-deposition centroid.
 This spatial correlation suggests that reconstructing the weighted center of the shower energy deposition may offer a more effective strategy for background rejection, with minimal impact on detector dead time.
-For the sake of clarity and consistency in the following discussion, this paper henceforth defines the term "shower vertex" as the weighted center of the energy deposition of the muon shower.
-Based on these studies, Super-K developed advanced background rejection techniques that substantially improved physics measurement precision~\cite{Li-2015lxa, Super-Kamiokande-2021snn}.
+In Section~\ref{sec:Characteristics-of-shower}, detailed simulation results for shower muons in JUNO will be presented, where the spatial relationship between muon-induced isotopes and the shower can be examined, providing the foundation for this definition.
+Based on these studies, Super-K developed advanced background rejection techniques that substantially improved physics measurement precision~\cite{Super-Kamiokande-2021snn}.
 Similarly, the KamLAND-Zen experiment implemented shower muon reconstruction in its large-scale LS detector~\cite{KamLAND-Zen-2023spw}.
 Compared to technologies like the Liquid Argon Time Projection Chamber (LArTPC) used in the DUNE experiment, which has great tracking capability and precise measurement on energy deposits~\cite{DUNE-2020mra}, LS detectors face challenges due to isotropic lighting, making it difficult to detect the profile of a shower.
 Consequently, reconstructing shower vertices in LS detectors is particularly challenging.